Stability, corners, and other 2-dimensional shapes: Stability and almost sure stability

 The previous remark motivates the following definition. \begin{definition} Consider a non-standard finite group $G=\prod_{n\to \Ult} G_n$.
 An $\omega$-internal relation $S$ on $G\times G$ defined over the countable subset $A$ is \emph{stable} if there is no infinite $A$-indiscernible sequence $(a_i,b_i)_{i\in\N}$ such that the pair $(a_i,b_j)$ belongs to $S$ if and only if $i\le j$. \end{definition} Using the Krein-Milman theorem on the locally compact Hausdorff topological real vector space of all $\sigma$-additive probability measures, Hrushovski \cite[Proposition 2.25]{eH12} proved the following result.
-Roughly speaking, it asserts that the relation given by the measure of an intersection of two internal sets exceeding a threshold is stable.
-In the particular case of the intersection having measure $0$, stability is an easy consequence of the so-called \emph{S1-property} of the null ideal of a measure.
+Roughly speaking, it asserts that the relation $R(a,b)$ defined by requiring the measure of the intersection of two associated internal sets $X_a$ and $Y_b$ to exceed a certain threshold is stable.
 For the purpose of this work, we will state an adapted version of \cite[Lemma 2.10]{eH12}, extracting it from the formulation in \cite[Fact 2.2 \& Corollary 2.3]{MPP20}. \begin{fact} Let $G$ be a non-standard finite group and let $\alpha$ be a real number in $[0,1]$. \begin{enumerate}[(a)] \item Given two internal subsets $X$ of $G^{n+r}$ and $Y$ of $G^{n+s}$ in $\Fc$, the relation $R^\alpha_{X,Y}$ of $G^r\times G^s$ defined by is stable.
-Notice that $R^\alpha_{X,Y}$ is $\omega$-internal by Definition \ref{D:Tame} (IV). \item If the two subsets $X$ of $G^{n+r}$ and $Y$ of $G^{n+s}$ are $\omega$-internal and defined over $A$, the relation $R_{X,Y}$ of $G^r\times G^s$ defined by is \emph{equational}, that is, there is no $A$-indiscernible sequence $(a_i, b_i)_{i\in \N}$ such that $X_{a_0} \cap Y_{b_1}$ is not dense yet $X_{a_0} \cap Y_{b_0}$ is dense.
+Notice that $R^\alpha_{X,Y}$ is $\omega$-internal by Definition \ref{D:Tame} (IV), and definable over the same parameters needed to define both $X$ and $Y$, by Remark \ref{R:def_par}. \item If the two subsets $X$ of $G^{n+r}$ and $Y$ of $G^{n+s}$ are $\omega$-internal and defined over $A$, the relation $R_{X,Y}$ of $G^r\times G^s$ defined by is \emph{equational}, that is, there is no $A$-indiscernible sequence $(a_i, b_i)_{i\in \N}$ such that $X_{a_0} \cap Y_{b_0}$ is dense yet $X_{a_0} \cap Y_{b_1}$ is not.

 \item Equationality implies the following (see \cite[Remark 2.1 \& Corollary 2.3]{MPP20}).
 For every $\omega$-internal subset $X$ of $G^{n+r}$ defined over a countable rich subset $M$, if the fibre $X_a$ is dense for some $a$ which is itself dense over $M$, then so is the intersection $\bigcap_{i=0}^m X_{b_i}$ for every $m$ in $\N$ and every tuple $(b_0, \ldots, b_m)$ of elements in $\tp(a/M)$ in good position over $M$, as in Fact \ref{F:UdiExercise} (a), that is, the element $b_i$ is dense over $M\cup\{b_j:j<i\}$ for $i\le m$. \end{enumerate} \end{fact}